Executive summary

 A practical operating model

-- Clearly outline role success metrics and scoring criteria (rubrics).
+- Define role success criteria and scoring dimensions (rubrics).

-- Automate initial resume analysis for fit and gap detection, with periodic human review for quality assurance.
+- Automate first-pass resume fit and gap detection—with human sampling.

-- Invite candidates to produce structured video responses, facilitating detailed discussions with hiring panels.
+- Invite candidates to structured video responses; review highlights with hiring panels.

-- Maintain score calibration across groups to ensure consistent standards within and across business units.
+- Calibrate scores across teams to keep standards aligned across business units.

 Governance you can explain to stakeholders